mongodb-developer/social-app-demo/README.md

 The base URL for each endpoint is: `https://data.mongodb-api.com/app/<Data API App ID>/endpoint/data/beta`.

+> Note your Data API App ID separately from your URL Endpoint.

 Each request must include the following headers:
 - `Content-Type`: `application/json`
 - `Access-Control-Request-Headers`: `*`